Why and How Enhancing Colors In Nature Photography - Part II

 - Gray is a peaceful color that does not cause strong emotions.
 In photographs, gray encourages curiosity and imagination.
 Test the effect in front of a black and white photo of an underwater wreck: you want to ask questions and find out what happened.
 Gray accentuates this effect.

-We hope that this information has opened up new possibilities for you.
+I hope that this information has opened up new possibilities for you.
 Mastering the language of colors can give impact to your images.
-As photographers, however, we should know how to use what nature gives us.
+As photographers, however, I should know how to use what nature gives me.
 A photographer is not a painter who can choose his palette.

-During our nature photography sessions, we always recommend using this simple rule: draw a contrast between warm and cold colors.
+During my nature photography sessions, I always recommend using this simple rule: draw a contrast between warm and cold colors.
 Emphasize the depth of a dive by bringing out the blue in your image.
 Accentuate the turbulence of life using red and orange, etc.